Strong winds leave thousands without power

 — NWS Caribou (@NWSCaribou) October 16, 2018

-Meanwhile, wind gusts reached 47 mph in Portland overnight, according to CBS affiliate WGME.

-At 3:45 a.m., the National Weather Service in Gray called for winds to diminish a bit by mid-morning but gusts to continue into the afternoon.
+At 3:45 a.m., the weather service’s Gray office called for winds to diminish a bit by mid-morning but gusts to continue into the afternoon.

 Much colder air is due Wednesday night, with westerly winds becoming gusty again.

-The high winds brought down trees and power lines in southern Maine, leading to some roads closures, according to WGME.
+The high winds brought down trees and power lines in southern Maine, leading to some roads closures, according to CBS affiliate WGME.

 BDN writer Beth Brogan contributed to this report.